bishal2007-blip/Cybersecurity-Labs/README.md

 - File Handling
 - Socket Programming
 - HTTP Requests
+- Network Fundamentals
 - Log Analysis
-- Network Fundamentals
 - Password Security
 - Basic Web Security
+- Error Handling
 - Report Generation

 ---

+## About This Repository

-These projects were created for learning purposes and are intended to demonstrate my understanding of fundamental cybersecurity concepts.
-I plan to continue expanding this repository with more advanced projects as I develop my skills.
+These projects were built as part of my self-learning journey in cybersecurity.
+My goal is to strengthen my understanding of cybersecurity fundamentals through hands-on practice and continue expanding this repository with more advanced projects over time.
 ```